Exhibitions & Events

 Working within the expanded field of photography, Smith fuses documentary and poetic approaches to question the politics of representation and the visual language of power.
 His text-based projects often emerge from the same terrain, tracing the relationship between image, memory, and voice in the construction of social narrative.
 More recently, while studying Creative Writing at the University of Cambridge, Smith has turned his attention to screenplay-influenced short stories, developing hybrid works that blur the boundaries between cinematic and literary form.
 These stories extend his long-standing interest in storytelling from the margins, offering intimate, character-driven portraits shaped by rhythm, dialogue, and visual detail.

-His work has been widely published and exhibited both nationally and internationally, earning recognition for its sensitivity to the overlooked and its insistence on the humanity within the periphery.
+Paul Smith’s work has been widely published and exhibited both nationally and internationally, earning recognition for its sensitivity to the overlooked and its insistence on the humanity within the periphery.

 PREVIOUS EXHIBITIONS